 While Alaska does not charge a state sales tax, it does impose a vehicle rental tax text (10 percent on passenger vehicles; 3 percent on RVs), as well as an excise tax of $34.50 per voyage on passengers traveling on commercial vessels that provide overnight accommodations while in Alaska waters.

-On the local level, 62 municipalities collect a general sales tax, with a range of between 1 percent and 7 percent.
+On the local level, municipalities and boroughs are authorized to collect a general sales tax, which ranged in 2014 from 1 percent and 7 percent.
 Specific local taxes and rates are available at the State Assessor's searchable database.
 Contact information for Alaska's municipal taxing jurisdictions can be found in the state's directory.

 Other types of local taxes levied include raw fish taxes, hotel and motel “bed” taxes, severance taxes, liquor and tobacco taxes, gambling (pull tabs) taxes, tire taxes and fuel transfer taxes.

 A percentage of revenue collected from certain state taxes and license fees (e.g., petroleum, aviation motor fuel, telephone cooperative) is shared with municipalities in Alaska.
 For a look at the distribution of these funds, select a shared tax year report at the Tax Division's search page.

 Personal and real property taxes

 For its citizens age 65 or older and disabled veterans, Alaska exempts the first $150,000 of assessed value from property taxes.